Future developments in Singapore: Education

-The campus, estimated to cost more than S$1 billion, is now expected to be completed by 2024.

 Ngee Ann Kongsi Building (Expansion of LASALLE College of the Arts)

 A new S$50 million, 20,000 square-metre 12-storey block, directly connected to Rochor MRT station, will be built on a 6,000 m2 site adjacent to the existing LASALLE College of the Arts McNally Street campus to centralise the school's facilities.
 With the expansion, students will not need to travel to different campuses for classes.
 The expansion will include new facilities such as a 300-seat lecture theatre, a music recital hall, a film studio, and new public galleries.
 The new building, to be built with the S$50 million donation from Ngee Ann Kongsi, will also feature a glass facade that opens out to Rochor Canal Road.

 Construction will begin from 2021 and is expected to be completed by 2025.

+Goh Keng Swee Centre for Education

+An expansion of the existing Ministry of Education (MOE) headquarters in Buona Vista, the new 30-storey building will consolidate approximately 2,000 staff from the various MOE headquarters around the island as well as the School Cluster Centre, the Singapore Centre for Chinese Language, and the Academy of Singapore Teachers.
+Academies such as the English Language Institute of Singapore and the Singapore Teachers' Academy for the Arts will also be relocated to the new tower.
+The existing MOE Heritage Centre in Balestier will also be moved to the new building when completed.

+Construction is set to begin in 2025 and completed in 2029.